vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 1. `PrintMyTableToLog`, which prints a table to log.
 1. `GetACat`, which returns the data for a cat named Tom.

 Each of these functions demonstrates a different concept about custom data source functions.
-By the end, you'll understand how to add and use custom data source functions with different parameter types.
+By the end, you'll understand how to add and use custom data source functions with different parameter and return types.

 ## Create a simple function

 First, let's learn the basics of custom functions.
-To do this, we'll add a simple `AddMyNumbers` function to our Cat List data source.
+To do this, we'll add a simple function called `AddMyNumbers` to our Cat List data source.
 This function takes in two numbers and returns their sum.

 To add a function to a data source, we do the following:
 1. **Declare** the function in the data source's `Functions` field.
 This step specifies the name, parameters, and return type of the function.